 - Preheat your oven to 375 F, line two baking sheets with parchment paper, and set aside.

-- In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, stir together the flour, salt, baking soda, baking powder, and cinnamon.
+- In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, stir together the flour, sugar, salt, baking soda, baking powder, and cinnamon.